carneades/carneades-3/doc/manual/walton_schemes.md

 ~~~
 id: expert-opinion

-conclusion: A
+conclusion: S

 premises:
-   major: Source E is an expert in subject domain S.
+   major: Source E is an expert in subject domain D.
-   domain: A is in domain S.
+   domain: Domain D contains the statement S..
-   minor: E asserts that A is true.
+   minor: E asserts that S is true.

 exceptions:
 	CQ1: E is untrustworthy.
-	CQ2: A is inconsistent with the testimony of other witnesses.
+	CQ2: S is inconsistent with the testimony of other witnesses.

+assumptions:
-	CQ3: A is based on evidence.
+	CQ3: S is based on evidence.
 ~~~

 ## Argument from Analogy